 In 1990 he began his tenure as a school administrator, retiring in 2003 after 35 years as a music educator and later school administrator, concluding as Principal of North Penn High School.

-Dr. Villella has served as a marching and jazz adjudicator for Cavalcade for well over 20 years.
-He is constantly called on as an advisor to many Cavalcade directors and also to the Cavalcade organization.
+Dr. Villella has served as a marching and jazz adjudicator for Cavalcade and is constantly called on as an advisor to many Cavalcade directors and also to the Cavalcade organization.
 He has opened the door to the School of Music on many occasions to host annual meetings for Cavalcade.
 His support for the ideals and philosophies of Cavalcade has been, and continues to be a comfort to the Executive Board, and all Cavalcade Directors.

 Hall of Fame Class of 2011